Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Extensive Empirical Studies

-Figure \ref{fig:CoT} illustrates the varying impact of incorporating chain-of-thought (CoT) reasoning \cite{wei2022chain, trivedi2022interleaving} on performance, depending on the type of external knowledge sources.
-When internal LLM knowledge is combined with unstructured network data, which is often noisy and sparsely populated with relevant information, CoT’s step-by-step reasoning helps filter out irrelevant details and reduce hallucinations, thereby improving response accuracy.
-In contrast, when an API is used as an external knowledge source, CoT’s multi-step process can lead to overly cautious responses.
+Figure \ref{fig:figure_5_6} (b) illustrates the varying impact of incorporating chain-of-thought (CoT) reasoning \cite{cot, trivedi2022interleaving} on performance, depending on the type of external knowledge sources.
+When internal LLM knowledge is combined with unstructured network data, which is often noisy and sparsely populated with relevant information, CoT’s step-by-step reasoning helps filter out irrelevant details and reduce hallucinations, thereby improving score.
+In contrast, when using APIs as external knowledge sources—where information is relatively precise—the hallucination rate of the LLM is already low, and the multi-step reasoning in CoT may result in overly cautious responses.
 While this cautious approach reduces hallucinations, it may significantly compromise accuracy, even when the API provides reliable information.

-\paragraph{Impact of ICL with cross-domain examples.} Table \ref{Table:few_shot} illustrates the impact of incorporating false premise examples on performance of PruningRAG.
-False premise questions, which include intentional inaccuracies requiring LLM to respond with “invalid question,” were used to assess the ability to identify flawed queries.
-To aid in this, the model was provided with sample invalid questions and explanations, in two conditions: one with domain-aligned examples and another with cross-domain examples.
-Our findings reveal that few-shot examples enhance the general performance of the RAG by improving task comprehension and reasoning capabilities~\cite{dong2022survey}.
-However, accuracy on false premise questions declines compared to the zero-shot setting, with domain-specific examples performing worse than cross-domain examples.
-This discrepancy may stem from overfitting to domain-specific patterns, while cross-domain examples introduce greater variability, mitigating overfitting and enhancing reasoning ability.